enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/entity.md

 <|cost-rule@trickster:templates|formula=60kG|>

-Given a number between zero and one, multiplies the given entities effective gravity by that number for one second.
+Given a number between zero and one, multiplies the given entity's effective gravity by that number for one second, provided it is alive.

 ;;;;;